IliaRakhlevski/City-Emergency-Dispatch/README.md

 ## Real-Time Embedded Concepts Course Project

-Course project developed as part of the **Real-Time Embedded Concepts** course.
+Course project developed as part of the Real-Time Embedded Concepts course.
+The project simulates a city-wide emergency dispatch system where a central server generates emergency events and distributes them to specialized response departments.
+Each emergency vehicle operates as an independent FreeRTOS task and processes events according to their priority level.

-The project demonstrates practical implementation of real-time operating system concepts including task management, inter-task communication, synchronization mechanisms, fault recovery and resource scheduling.
+The system demonstrates practical implementation of real-time operating system concepts including task scheduling, inter-task communication, synchronization mechanisms, fault recovery, resource management and UDP-based client-server communication.

 ### Development Environment